Liberal–National Coalition: Nationalist–Country Coalition

+1923–1929

 The origins of the Coalition date back to the 1922 federal election, when the Nationalist Party, the main middle-class non-Labor party of the time, lost the absolute majority it had held since its formation in 1917.
 The Nationalists could only stay in office with the support of the two-year-old Country Party.
 It soon became apparent that a confidence and supply agreement would not be enough to keep the Nationalists in office.

 However, Country Party leader Earle Page had never trusted the Nationalist Prime Minister, Billy Hughes.
 Indeed, the Country Party had been formed in part due to discontent with Hughes' rural policy.
 Page not only let it be known that he would not serve under Hughes, but demanded Hughes' resignation before he would even consider coalition talks.
 Hughes resigned, and Page then entered negotiations with the new Nationalist leader, Stanley Bruce.
 The Country Party's terms were unusually stiff for a prospective junior partner in a Westminster system (and especially so for a relatively new party) – five seats in an 11-member cabinet, as well as the Treasurer's post and second rank in the ministry for Page.
 Nonetheless, Bruce agreed rather than force a new election.
-Since then, the leader of the Country Party, which evolved into the National Party, has ranked second in nearly all non-Labor governments, a status formalised in 1967 when the post of Deputy Prime Minister was formally created to denote Country leader John McEwen's status as the number-two man in the government.
+Since then, the leader of the Country Party, which evolved into the National Party, has ranked second in nearly all non-Labor governments.

+1929 split

-The Nationalist–Country Coalition was reelected twice, and continued in office until its defeat in 1929.
+The Nationalist–Country Coalition was reelected twice, and continued in office until its defeat in 1929, in which Bruce lost his seat, the first sitting Prime Minister to do so.
+Unlike many later iterations, the coalition arrangement did not continue into opposition.